 Like much of South East Asia, the Philippines has a hot, humid tropical climate.
 It also has a wet season from roughly May to October and a dry season from roughly November to April.
 Either are an excellent time to visit, with the wet season having advantages the dry season doesn’t and vice versa.

-You know all those postcards with pictures of white sand, perfect paradisiacal beaches?
+You know all those postcards with pictures of white sand and perfect paradisiacal beaches?
 Well here it is!
-This beach is heavily touristy, but for good reason.
+There are numerous beaches and coves on Boracay but the one everyone talks about and the most famous is the aptly named White Beach, the long stretch of pristine white sand and crystal clear turqoise waters.
+Boracay is heavily touristy, but for good reason.

 This hidden gem is well worth the trip to get here.
 It is a ruggedly stunning coastline filled with vibrant mountain lakes, hidden coves and completely deserted beaches that can be found with just a little exploration.